Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Posterior distribution of the model

 \section{Posterior distribution of the \ser{} model}

-Fig. \ref{fig:corner} presents the posterior distribution obtained from the MCMC sampling described in Sec. \ref{ssec:galaxy_model}.
+Figure \ref{fig:corner} presents the posterior distribution obtained from the MCMC sampling described in Sec. \ref{ssec:galaxy_model}.
 The model is composed of a joint \ser{ } model across the $gri$ bands, combined with the corresponding plane sky background model.
-In total, 18 parameters are fitted: \begin{itemize} \item \ser{} model parameters: central position ($x_0$, $y_0$), effective radius $R_e$, \ser{} index $n$, axis ratio $b/a$ and the surface brightness at the effective radius $I_{e,x}$ for each band. \item Sky background parameters: for each band, the sky background is modeled with a plane sky model defined by a central flux level $F_x$ and two gradient terms $\delta_{0,x}$ and $\delta_{1,x}$ representing the slopes along the two spatial axes.
+In total, 18 parameters are fitted:

+\begin{itemize} \item \ser{} model parameters: central position ($x_0$, $y_0$), effective radius $R_e$, \ser{} index $n$, axis ratio $b/a$ and the surface brightness at the effective radius $I_{e,x}$ for each band. \item Sky background parameters: for each band, the sky background is modeled with a plane sky model defined by a central flux level $F_x$ and two gradient terms $\delta_{0,x}$ and $\delta_{1,x}$ representing the slopes along the two spatial axes.